x49eightyk3/ECE884_DeepLearning/README.md

 ![airport](https://user-images.githubusercontent.com/101994705/166605330-7dcf9cbd-f5f6-45e4-9295-6b7a621f29f5.PNG)

 In other noise settings we saw noticeable improvements.
 For example, the exhibition hall and the car noise dataset showed noticeable improvement when denoised and still allowed Wav2Vec to interpret the wav form information.
+From the exhibition hall graph, 66% of the sentences were improved compared to the noisy data and 33% of them had the same error rate.

 ![image](https://user-images.githubusercontent.com/101994705/166609671-905ed608-bb5e-4362-8c76-87c3a5e5e165.png)